google/comprehensive-rust/src/exercises/bare-metal/compass.md

 # Compass

-We will read the temperature from an I2C compass, and log the readings to a serial port.
+We will read the direction from an I2C compass, and log the readings to a serial port.

 Hint: check the documentation for the [`lsm303agr`](https://docs.rs/lsm303agr/latest/lsm303agr/) and [`microbit-v2`](https://docs.rs/microbit-v2/latest/microbit/) crates, as well as the